alexis-brosseau/Ebay-Scraper/README.md

+# **⚠ No longer maintained ⚠**
+This script is no longer maintained due to ui changes between countries.
+**But!** you can still use this script by replacing the CSS class names that functions needs depending on your country.

+---

 # Ebay Scraper
 #### This script has 2 main functions:
 1. Get the average price of a product based on already sold ones.